 It’s vital to get a free consultation from an experienced attorney immediately in order to achieve a positive outcome of your case.
 It doesn’t matter if you are or aren’t guilty of committing workers’ compensation fraud in Los Angeles, our lawyers are here to help you.

-Here at Koszdin, Fields, Sherry & Katz, our best workers’ comp attorneys in Los Angeles will represent you in your best interest to help you avoid or reduce the potential civil or criminal consequences in your case.
+Here at Koszdin, Fields & Sherry, our best workers’ comp attorneys in Los Angeles will represent you in your best interest to help you avoid or reduce the potential civil or criminal consequences in your case.